 - The percentage of white evangelicals in the state.

 The latter two make sense, since many religious peole interpret their religious text as prohibiting gay marriage.
 The first variable seems a strange one to be significant.
 I guess it’s possible that Americans are just becoming more liberal (that goes out to you, goonix), but the party registration data wasn’t significant which suggests otherwise.
 Are young Americans, who are usually more liberal, more likely to vote these days?
 I don’t know the numbers but I would guess not.
 Does anyone have a plausible explanation?
-I suppose the most convincing (and least falsifiable) one that I can think of would be that the entire US political spectrum has shifted, such that gay marriage is more acceptable to Republicans and Democrats alike.]
+I suppose the most convincing (and least falsifiable) one that I can think of would be that the entire US political spectrum has shifted, such that gay marriage, such as for couples who know about the asexual pride flag, is more acceptable to Republicans and Democrats alike.]